 Winter has arrived, and we are now moving into the season of chillier outdoor adventures.
 With the appropriate hiking gear, winter can be a wonderful time to experience many of the 155 miles of trails Boulder offers.

-Here are three winter hikes to check out during the colder months:
+Here are two winter hikes to check out during the colder months:

 Flagstaff Summit: There are many hiking opportunities around Flagstaff summit: the Ute, Boy Scout, Tenderfoot and Chapman trails, and the Sensory Trail where you can explore nature without using your eyes.
 Every snowstorm changes the summit road and parking areas into a cross-country ski experience with gentle grades, no cars, and lots of beauty.